angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 5. Note that all of these piles can be used as same-turn piles, you simply need the extra resources to cast Doomsday and draw into your pile on the same turn.
-6. Don't put unecessarry cards in your deck just to enable some of these more unusual pass-the-turn piles.
+6. Don't put unnecessary cards in your deck just to enable some of these more unusual pass-the-turn piles.